God's Not Dead (film series): God's Not Dead (2014)

+There were three 20-minute debates in which Josh sought to bring historical and scientific content to prove the existence of God, while the professor tried to prove the non-existence of God.
+The students became aware of facts they were not familiar with, and some had never heard of before.
+At the end of the debates, Josh and the professor were surprised by the reaction of the students.
+All the students stood up and affirmed that God is not dead.
+In the end, Josh attends a Newsboys concert, who perform the titular song of the same name, while Professor Radisson is accidentally run over by a car while trying to reunite with his girlfriend Mina, before being convinced by Reverend David Hill to convert to Christianity as he dies.

-God's Not Dead 2: He's Surely Alive (2016)
+God's Not Dead 2 (2016)

 A young high schooler named Brooke Thawley is coming to terms with the passing of her brother.
 Though her parents have raised the family in an atheist setting, she continues to have questions about the existence of an afterlife.
 She becomes impressed by the positive disposition of her history teacher named Grace Wesley, who always has joy regardless of the day.
 In a one-on-one conversation after class with her teacher, Ms. Wesley shares with her that a belief in a Savior, gives her purpose.
 When the Salvation Army comes to the house after her parents decide to donate his belongings, Brooke is surprised to discover that he had been studying The Holy Bible.
 As she longs for her brother's presence, she too begins to read from its pages.
 One day in her history class, the lesson centers around the teachings of Mahatma Gandhi and Reverend Martin Luther King Jr. and their respective sacrifices for their beliefs.
 Brooke raises her hand and asks about the parallels between these historical figures, and the teachings of Jesus Christ.
 As Grace knows what Brooke has been going through in her personal life, she acknowledges the similarities and quotes some lines of scripture to emphasize the girl's realizations.
 Another student in the class records the interaction using their cell phone, and tells someone else that the teacher has been preaching in the classroom.
 By word of mouth, the incident gets relayed to the principal of the school.
 Grace is called into the office and given disciplinary action, and is placed on administrative leave, while the school investigates the situation.
 At her next meeting, she is given a plea deal by the School Board, where she will retain her job by apologizing for sharing these scriptures in class.
 Grace sees this as denouncing her beliefs, and argues that she did nothing wrong by acknowledging her student's question.
 The Board options to send the occurrence to court, where she will have to legally fight to retain her job.